-Cut the cord: Three easy ways to add Bluetooth to your car
+Keep connected on the road: Three easy ways to add Bluetooth to your car

 With this in mind, let’s review the three ways you can quickly, easily, and affordably add Bluetooth functionality to your vehicle.

-Option 1: Universal systems
+Option No. 1: Universal systems

-If pulling wires apart just isn’t your cup of tea, by far the easiest way to add Bluetooth is with a universal kit.
+If pulling wires apart just isn’t your cup of tea, by far the easiest way to add Bluetooth is with a universal kit, such as the iClever Himbox HB01.
 As the name implies, these standalone units work in just about any car thanks to a built-in speaker and microphone.
 Many of these systems clip onto your sun visor or can be mounted wherever you’d like with suction cups or tape.

 There are pros and cons to these systems.
 On the plus side, many universal kits can be easily moved from vehicle to vehicle, so if you do a lot of car swapping and don’t want to pay for multiple units, you can just take the device with you.
 Unfortunately, systems that don’t wire into your factory audio unit won’t be able to integrate with your phone’s music apps.